 The Sunday Market, Feria de San Telmo

-Feria de San Telmo, or the San Telmo Market in English, is a Sunday market.
+The San Telmo Market, Feria de San Telmo in Spanish, is a local Sunday market in Buenos Aires.
 The market is packed with handcrafts, antiques, second-hand… and everything in between.

 The San Telmo Market is probably one of the most colorful markets that I have ever visited.
 No matter whether you are looking for a new pair of shoes, a souvenir to take with you home, or a piece of chic antique you will be able to find it here.

 However, the quality of the products is in some cases questionable.
 I once bought some very cute shoes at the San Telmo Market, but within a couple of weeks of usage, they broke.

 The San Telmo Market takes place every Sunday from around 10 am until 6 pm.